 13.3.
-Return of Property
+RETURN OF PROPERTY

-The separating employee must return all School property at the time of separation, including but not limited to cell phones, keys, PCs and identification cards to their supervisor.
+The separating employee must return all School property at the time of separation, including but not limited to cell phones, keys, PCs and identification cards to their Supervisor.
 We expect you to take care of all your outstanding accounts with the School and leave your work area and/or classroom in an orderly condition.

 13.4.
-Exit Interview
+EXIT INTERVIEW

-Any employee leaving the School is required to attend an exit interview conducted by the employee's Division Head, if applicable, or by the Head of School.
-In addition, each staff member should meet with Human Resources.
-The purpose of the interviews is to determine the reasons for leaving and to resolve any questions of compensation, insurance continuation, return of School property, or other related matters.
+Any employee leaving the School is required to meet with Human Resources and attend an exit interview conducted by Human Resources.
+The purpose of the interview is to determine the reasons for leaving and to resolve any questions of compensation, insurance continuation, return of School property, or other related matters.